-- \$12,000 undergraduate, tuition scholarships, awarded to each of the 1st place finalists in the National JSHS competition. - \$8,000 undergraduate, tuition scholarships, awarded to each of the 2nd place finalists in the National JSHS competition. - \$4,000 undergraduate, tuition scholarships, awarded to each of the 3rd place finalists in the National JSHS competition.
+- \$12,000 undergraduate, tuition scholarships, awarded to each of the 1st place finalists at the National JSHS. - \$8,000 undergraduate, tuition scholarships, awarded to each of the 2nd place finalists in the National JSHS. - \$4,000 undergraduate, tuition scholarships, awarded to each of the 3rd place finalists in the National JSHS.